 In 1842 the European settlement at Nelson was established.

 Disagreement over land ownership led to conflict between settlers and Māori at Tuamarina.
 The New Zealand Company considered it had acquired title to all the land on both sides of Cook Strait – approximately one-third of New Zealand.
 Those chiefs who exercised mana over these extensive territories, notably Ngāti Toa leader Te Rauparaha and his nephew Te Rangihaeata, had in their view sold only very limited portions of it.
 In early 1843 surveyors were sent to the Wairau plain.
 Te Rauparaha and others protested that the area had not been purchased.
 They evicted the surveyors and burnt their huts.
 When an armed settler militia attempted to arrest the chiefs, a confrontation took place on 17 June 1843, and 22 Europeans and at least four Māori died.
-The incident was a shock to European settlers across the country.
-It became clear that Pākehā did not have an uncontested claim to land in what was to become Marlborough.
+The incident was a shock to European settlers throughout the colony.
+It was clear that Pākehā did not have an uncontested claim to land in what was to become Marlborough.

 The colonial authorities found in favour of Te Rauparaha and Te Rangihaeata, and in 1847 Governor George Grey ‘re’-purchased the Wairau from Ngāti Toa.
 The deed covered land as far south as Kaiapoi in Canterbury, although the tribe did not have rights on the coast beyond Te Parinui-o-Whiti (White Bluffs).
 The Kaikōura coast was purchased for £300 in February 1859, with the principal negotiation taking place between Ngāi Tahu leader Kaikōura Whakatau and James Mackay, the recently appointed assistant native secretary for the South Island.

-By the mid-1860s runholders had made use of de-pasturing licences and leasehold regulations to occupy almost every grazeable part of the province.
+By the mid-1860s runholders had made use of depasturing licences and leasehold regulations to occupy almost every grazeable part of the province.
 A transient workforce of shepherds, musterers, shearers and cooks underpinned the enterprises.
 Where they could, runholders freeholded land to secure their occupancy.

 Runholding was not so lucrative after the mid-1860s.
 The price of wool began to drop in 1866 and did not recover for a generation.
 Rabbits were released (for food and sport) in the late 1850s and early 1860s, and their populations quickly grew to plague proportions.
 Successive efforts to control them never lasted.
 The combination of falling prices, scab (a quickly spreading sheep affliction, caused by a mange mite) and rabbits rendered many runs worthless.

-In the 20th century large stations with a combination of leasehold and freehold ownership continued to dominate the back country.
+In the 20th century large stations in a combination of leasehold and freehold ownership continued to dominate the back country.
 Soil erosion and rabbits were both problems.
 Around 1950, rabbiters were killing 100,000 rabbits a year on just one station; when aircraft dropped poison the kill rose to 300,000 per year.

 The lessee surrendered the massive Molesworth run in 1938, but others further inland and to the west continued in business, as did Molesworth itself, under government management.
-In the northern hill country and through the Sounds however, much land was no longer grazed.
+In the northern hill country and through the Sounds, however, much land was no longer grazed.

 On the lowlands, most farms grew grains (barley and wheat), seeds (clover, lucerne and ryegrass), pulses (especially peas) and vegetables, and ran some livestock.
 Dairying was concentrated around Blenheim (providing milk for the town supply) and in the moister lowland areas, notably around Kaikōura and in northern valleys such as the Rai, Linkwater and Koromiko.

-The first gold rush was at Wakamarina, a short way up the Pelorus valley from Havelock, in April 1864.
+The first gold rush was to Wakamarina, a short way up the Pelorus valley from Havelock, in April 1864.
 Around 4,000 miners jammed the diggings – known as Canvastown – by the middle of May.
 Within a few more weeks it was clear that the returns were modest, and many miners left.

 A second rush took place in 1888 to Cullen Creek, in the hills between Havelock and Picton.
 It was quickly followed by a rush to the Waikākaho and other streams which flowed southwards from the same ridge line.
 Alluvial gold was not extensive and ‘Cullensville’, like Canvastown, did not last.

 In both the 1860s and the 1880s–1890s, gold-bearing quartz reefs were exploited in these and other locations in the Richmond Range.
-At Waikākaho one company invested in a 5-km aerial tramway to transport the quartz, and a crushing battery to extract the gold, but this also proved unprofitable.
+At Waikākaho one company invested in a 5-km aerial tramway to transport the quartz, and a crushing battery to extract the gold, but this enterprise also proved unprofitable.